jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 sudo tail -f /var/log/named/query.log
 ```

-On a separate machine use the nslookup tool, from the dnsutils suite, to query your newly configured domain to test it.
+On a separate machine, use the nslookup tool from the dnsutils suite to query your newly configured domain and verify functionality.
 Feel free to use the infected machine for this, just make sure it's configured to use your new DNS (see the next section to learn how to do this).
 There's a snippet of both the command I used and the output below.
 If you've followed the steps correctly you will see the domain name and its resolved IP address.

 ```
 [alex@extarch c2-projects]$ nslookup homelab.local